 Limitation on University-related activities for a specified period of time, consistent with the offense committed, including but not limited to:

-- Ineligibility to serve as an officer or member of any University organization, to participate in intercollegiate competition, or to receive any award from the University.
+- Removal, suspension or ineligibility to serve as a student leader, officer or member of any University organization, to participate in intercollegiate competition, or to remove or receive scholarship, aid or award from the University.

-- Restriction from using specific University facilities (including the campus itself) and services.
+- Restriction from some or all University facilities, programs and services.

 Students may be required to notify their parents/guardians of behavioral issues, disciplinary findings, and/or the nature of behavior contracts.